 What Universities as Institutions Can Do

-- This is best deployed for systems with sensitive data and commonly exploited systems like email
+- Add two-factor authentication: This is best deployed for systems with sensitive data and commonly exploited systems like email

-- Don't click through any email you are unsure of
+- To avoid Phishing: Don't click through any email you are unsure of

 - Check the sender address REALLY closely!

 - Providing security awareness training to users - this is as important as technical controls